 In 2004 she joined the Tiptons Sax Quartet & Drums with Amy Denio, Jessica Lurie and Sue Orfield. in 2006 she moved to New York City with her wife to live and work as a freelance musician and band leader.
 A good move for Tina’s career, but her love of music and living in New York city ultimately killed her relationship.
 While living in New York she studied with George Garzone and Ronnie Cuber and performed with artist such as Kenny Wollesen, Pam Fleming, Viva DeConcini, Eva Novoa, Michael Bates and Rob Garcia and lead her own self titled trio with Ruben Radding and Andrew Drury.
 While living in New York City she joined the Circus Amok band and played with a wide spectrum of other ensembles ranging from klezmer, jazz, afro cuban, peruvian, latin, contemporary jazz and rock and roll band backing up burlesque shows in the Lower East Side.
 While she wasn’t performing, to make ends meet she worked at the Brooklyn Conservatory of Music as a music partner teaching in public schools and worked as a bicycle courier.

 “Tina Plays like she has angles and demons whispering to her at the same time.
 The result is always surprising and enlightening”

-“Up Against the Rail!” is Tina Richerson’s first album, recorded with Reuben Radding and Andrew Drury.
-She has recorded 5 albums with the Tiptons, with Electric Viva, Geo Wyeth, Emma and others.
+“Up Against the Rail!” is Tina Richerson’s only album to date, recorded with Reuben Radding and Andrew Drury.
+She has recorded 6 albums with the Tiptons, with Electric Viva, Geo Wyeth, Emma and others.
 She also recorded the music track to the Television Show “This Old House” which aired in April of 2009.